dfinity/interface-spec/spec/index.md

 The `mode`, `arg`, and `sender_canister_version` parameters are as for `install_code`.
 The `target_canister` specifies the canister where the code should be installed.
 The optional `storage_canister` specifies the canister in whose chunk storage the chunks are stored (this parameter defaults to `target_canister` if not specified).
-For the call to succeed, the caller must be a controller of the `storage_canister` or the caller must be the `storage_canister` and the `storage_canister` must be on the same subnet as the target canister.
+For the call to succeed, the caller must be a controller of the `storage_canister` or the caller must be the `storage_canister`.
+The `storage_canister` must be on the same subnet as the target canister.

 The `chunk_hashes_list` specifies a list of hash values `[h1,...,hk]` with `k <= MAX_CHUNKS_IN_LARGE_WASM`.
 The system looks up in the chunk store of `storage_canister` (or that of the target canister if `storage_canister` is not specified) blobs corresponding to `h1,...,hk` and concatenates them to obtain a blob of bytes referred to as `wasm_module` in `install_code`.
 It then checks that the SHA-256 hash of `wasm_module` is equal to the `wasm_module_hash` parameter and calls `install_code` with parameters `(record {mode; target_canister; wasm_module; arg; sender_canister_version})`.